Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Anchoring hardware like windlasses, chocks, rollers, and cleats

-Once the area to be refinished is cleared, you’ll have to prep the surface.
+Once the area to be refinished is cleared, you’ll have to do some gelcoat surface preparation.
 Any wax built up will need to be removed with grease remover before you apply primer.
 You’ll also need to do some light sanding, and then, of course, you’ll have to remove all residue from that process.
 The surface needs to be perfectly clean before you apply anything.

-There are always minor chips and major cracking in the gelcoat that should be tended.
-Since you’re painting over the entire surface, you don’t have to worry about cosmetics.
-You can use an epoxy filler–just ensure that it bonds well, sets completely, and sands down perfectly fair.
+There are always minor chips and major cracking in the gelcoat that should be tended, and you also need to be looking out for potential stress cracks.
+Since you’re painting over the entire gelcoat surface, you don’t have to worry about cosmetics.
+You can use an epoxy filler – just ensure that it bonds well, sets completely, and sands down perfectly fair.

-When the surface is repaired and as smooth and clean as possible, a gelcoat primer is applied.
+When the surface of the boat repair is completed and as smooth and clean as possible, a gelcoat epoxy primer is applied.
 These are usually epoxy-based, but whatever you use should be from the same paint system as your topcoat.
 Again, it’s not worth mixing and matching for the best price here.
 It’s far better to spend a few extra dollars if you have to and use the product you know will work.

-The purpose of the primer layer is two-fold.
-First, it helps fair the surface and fill in any minor imperfections.
+The purpose of applying the epoxy primer layer is two-fold.
+First, it helps fair the gel coat’s surface and fill in any minor imperfections.
 But it also provides a better bond between the old gelcoat and the final topcoat finish.

 The primer will be allowed to cure and then sanded down for the final paint job.
 Any imperfections in the finish coat should be sorted out before the final layers go on.